Free Consultation

 • The physical and mental health of both parents and the child.

-The interests of the parent who is not seeking to move must be balanced against the prospect that the move could be beneficial to the other parent and the child.
-This is not an easy decision for a judge and is usually dependent on how compelling the arguments are from both sides.
-Our legal team of relocation experts is able to help you present your arguments in a way that will sit favorably with the judge.
+The parent’s interests not seeking to move must be balanced against the prospect that the move could benefit the other parent and the child.
+This is not an easy decision for a judge and usually depends on how compelling the arguments are from both sides.
+Our legal team of relocation experts can help you present your arguments in a way that will sit favorably with the judge.

 St. Louis Relocation Attorney

-Our team has been involved in relocation cases on both sides of the issue.
-If you are able to present a good reason why relocation is beneficial, we can help you build your argument.
+Our team has been involved in relocation cases on both sides.
+If you can present a good reason why relocation is beneficial, we can help you build your argument.
 If you are a non-custodial parent fighting for your right to be an active part of your child’s life, we will be your advocate in court.
-In addition to the custody issues surrounding a relocation, we can assist parents with the logistics involved in a long distance parenting relationship, such as plans for extended visitation during school holidays, travel plans and expenses, contact and adjustments to legal custody and child support.
+In addition to the custody issues surrounding a relocation, we can assist parents with the logistics involved in a long-distance parenting relationship, such as plans for extended visitation during school holidays, travel plans and expenses, contact, and adjustments to legal custody and child support.
 Although difficult in Missouri, it is not unheard of for both parties to reach an agreement that looks after the interests of everyone involved.